K-PaaS/application-platform-guide-eng/install/application_platform/paasta_ap_min.md

 <br>

 ## <div id='1.2'/>1.2.
 Range
-PaaS-TA AP min is installed in a BOSH environment based on bosh-deployment, and a guide was written based on the installation of paasta-deployment v5.6.6-min.
+PaaS-TA AP min is installed in a BOSH environment based on bosh-deployment, and a guide was written based on the installation of paasta-deployment v5.8.5-min.
 PaaS-TA AP min supports IaaS such as VMware vSphere, Google Cloud Platform, Amazon Web Services EC2, OpenStack, and Microsoft Azure.
-The IaaS environment validated by paasta-deployment v5.6.6-min is AWS and OpenStack environment.
+The IaaS environment verified by paasta-deployment v5.8.5-min is OpenStack, and vSphere environment.

 <br>